nmshd/documentation/_docs_explore/64-request-items.md

 If you want to create Identity- or RelationshipAttributes for the peer, the CreateAttributeRequestItem can be used.
 Please have a look at the ProposeAttributeRequestItem if the peer should be able to overwrite the Attribute.

-To create a peer Attribute (owner = peer) with a fixed value defined by the sender, an Identity uses the CreateAttributeRequestItem.
+To create an Attribute with a fixed value defined by the sender, an Identity uses the CreateAttributeRequestItem.
 A fixed value in this case means, that the recipient is not allowed to change the value when accepting the request.

 ### Examples {#createattributerequestitem-examples}